 The FIRE Movement Critics

 With the emergence of any popular movement, there will always be critics.
+Some say the FIRE movement is a bunch of BS.
 Here are some of the main criticisms:

 - FIRE bloggers are simply trading their time making money from a day job to making money for themselves through blogging, podcasting, writing books, and selling e-courses